Struggling to get interviews?

 5. Highlight your transferable skills

-A strong skills section can make a big difference in your job search, setting you apart from other applicants and increasing your chances of landing an interview.
+A targeted skills section can make a big difference in your job search, setting you apart from other applicants and increasing your chances of landing an interview.

 Even if you don’t have work experience, you’ve likely developed valuable transferable skills throughout your life.